Tuongvyy2011/Tableau-Project/README.md

 ## II.
 Airbnb 2016 Project

-In this project, I learned from Alex The Analyst's YouTube channel, where I created 5 different visual charts to see how various factors affect house rental prices:
+In this project, I created 5 different visual charts to see how various factors affect house rental prices:

 - Symbol Maps: Display average rental prices by zipcode
 - Maps: Show maps by area with average prices, through which you can see the average prices by geographic regions and which locations have expensive rental prices